On Finding Causes vs. Finding Levers

 Prof Galiani wrote a post after prof Prof Cochrane’s in which he takes this further, explaining why our methods fail us here.
 He reiterates that the “causal revolution” tools (DiD, RCTs, etc.) are built to answer a specific question - “what happens to Y when we induce an exogenous change in X?” - and that they are ~not~ built to answer THE broader question: “what are the main causes of variation in Y?”.

-Prof Galiani points out a couple of fatal flaws in treating these “causes” as “levers”.
+Prof Galiani points out a couple of limitations in treating these “causes” as “levers”.
 In the first one, which is a “battle” between “local vs structural”, he says that our methods identify a total effect in a specific context rather than a universal structural parameter.
-We learn what happened there, not necessarily how the machine works everywhere.
+This focus on the “snapshot” is likely to obscure dynamic levers: a small effect size might look dismissible in a static regression, but if it captures a structural parameter that compounds over time (i.e., a daily learning gain), it can be massive.
+We learn what happened there, not necessarily how the machine works over time and everywhere.
 In the second one, characterized as “the SUTVA trap, he says that these methods rely on SUTVA, which essentially assumes no spillovers.
 But true “levers” - like macro policies or institutional changes - are defined by their equilibrium effects and spillovers.
 By assuming them away to get a clean estimate, we often strip the “cause” of the very mechanism that would make it a “lever”8.

 Statisticians and econometricians have been warning about this for decades, often using a vocabulary that is painfully absent from our current seminars.
 Profs McCloskey and Ziliak and created the term “Oomph” to describe “the difference a treatment makes” arguing that our profession suffers from a disproportionate focus on “precision” (statistical significance) at the expense of “Oomph” (magnitude).